Many children begin using public transport in small ways before adults realise how much they need to know.

 They help children move through public spaces more safely and confidently.

-Children learn best by practising with trusted adults
+Children learn best by practising with Safe Adults

 The best way to teach transport safety is not through one big talk.